 Firefox browser New Tab Page has been replaced by Activity Stream, which is now landed as system add-on in version 57 and no longer a text pilot experiment.
 Activity Stream, which Mozilla says helps you ‘rediscover the things you love the most on the web’, displays thumbnails of top sites along with highlights from your bookmarks and browsing history.

-For each thumbnail displayed, these options are available in the context menu: pin, open in a New Window, Open in a New Private Window, Dismiss and Delete from History.
+For each thumbnail displayed under Top Sites, these options are available in the context menu: pin, edit, open in a New Window, Open in a New Private Window, Dismiss and Delete from History.

 These are the activity stream default sites, which you can find in about: config.

-Facebook, YouTube, Amazon, Yahoo, ebay and Twitter.
+Facebook, YouTube, Amazon, Reddit, Wikipedia and Twitter.
 Firefox displays them only when the browser has no history to fetch and display the data, case with new Firefox installations.

-FYI, Mozilla is testing an experimental version of Activity Stream with Pocket integration, which you may see in later versions of the browser.
+FYI, Mozilla has already tested experimental version of Activity Stream with Pocket integration, which you may see in later versions of the activity stream.